Skip to main content

 ['proxyCheckers', ['combobox', 'Proxy Checkers', {'multiSelect': 1}, ['*', 'All']]]

-The method parse is an asynchronous function, and must return await (for any blocking operation (this is the main and only difference from a regular function).
-The method is called for each request received for processing. set (hash with the request and its parameters) and results (empty template for results) are obligatorily passed.
-It is also mandatory to return the filled in results, after setting the flag success.
+The parse method is an asynchronous function and must return await for any blocking operation (this is the main and only difference from a regular function).
+The method is called for each query received for processing. set (a hash with the query and its parameters) and results (an empty template for results) are passed mandatorily.
+It is also mandatory to return the filled results, having previously set the success flag.

 Automatic versioning